mquinteiro/CarND-Advanced-Lane-Lines/report.md

 That kind of filters are far to be good in the harder challenge or on hi contrast images I have failures, so I decide to train a nural network in order to detect and filter the lines in the images.

+In the maskHSVYellowAndWhite I have change filters to filter in LAB and LUV color spaces.

 #### 3. Perspective transform.